ben854719/Retention-Engagement-Assistant-Smart-Reminders-for-Customer-Success/README.md

 - Install IPython to enable HTML rendering of the HeyGen avatar video link within your Colab notebook.

-- For agentic flow control and avatar behavior scripting (!pip install langgraph & langchain).
+- For agentic flow control and avatar behavior scripting (!pip install langgraph, langchain, langsmith).

 ## Display the Avatar: